digital-methods/recreationalmarijuana/page4.md

 # Interpretation

-By looking at the raw headlines and article data, we develop a better understanding of our cluster topics identified through topic modelling.
+- By looking at the raw headlines and article data, we developed a better understanding of our cluster topics identified through tools such as topic modeling and the contingency matrix.

 ![Map of US States and Laws]({{ site.url }}/recreationalmarijuana/assets/images/Digital Methods Presentation_Recreational Marijuana-2.pdf)